 Ferry County Fair Carousel

-Ride a country fair merry-go-round at the Ferry County Fairgrounds and experience the golden age of carousels….
+Ride a country fair merry-go-round at the Ferry County Fairgrounds and experience the golden age of carousels.

-Because Armitage-Herschell horses are known for their very simple lines, carousel experts believe two of the carousel horses were carved by Charles W. F. Dare, a noted carousel manufacturer of the 1900’s.
-Dare horses have a distinctly different style, featuring an arched neck and head, and a martingale breastplate.
+Because Armitage-Herschell horses are known for their very simple lines, carousel experts believe two of the carousel horses were carved by Charles W. F. Dare, a noted carousel manufacturer of the 1900s.
+Dare horses have a distinct style, featuring an arched neck and head, and a martingale breastplate.
 All of the horses were originally mounted on a track steam machine as indicated by their belly mounts.
 The machine that now runs the carousel was built by Hatfield Engineering in 1935, when the entire machine was converted to the jumping mechanism that exists today.

 Though the carousel received an Art Deco makeover in the 1950’s (including neon lights and metal rounding boards) and a repainting after its arrival in Ferry County, its full restoration didn’t begin until 1993.
 At that time, a group of concerned citizens approached the county for help in protecting and restoring the aging carousel.
 Their work with county officials resulted in the county agreeing never to sell the merry-go-round, and the formation of the Merry-Go-Round Friends Committee to oversee carousel fundraising and restoration efforts.

 The carousel is open to the public each year during the Ferry County Fair.
 For more information about the carousel, visit the fair’s carousel web page.

 FerryCounty.com thanks Nancy Morris, Chair Merry-go-round Friends, for providing much of the historical and restoration information used in this article.